rasharmadev/Asynchronaut/README.md

 - Throttles an asynchronous task function that returns a Promise, ensuring it is not executed more than once in the specified delay period.

+### 7. `batchPromises`

+- Processes an array of async tasks in batches of given size.
+- A possible use case can be, "How can I run 100 API calls but only 5 at a time to avoid overloading the server?" -> Use asynchronaut's batchPromises() function.

 ## Running Tests (Jest)

 ```